TheGregAllison/Bootstrap_API_Interface/README.md

 # Greg's Pokedex

 ## About
-This is a program to display a list of Pokemon.
+This is a program to display the first 150 Pokemon from the PokeAPI.

 ## Description
 This program is created with HTML5, CSS3, and JavaScript ES13 and should work in all major browsers.